Windscreen wiper: Hidden wipers

 Some larger cars are equipped with hidden wipers (or depressed-park wipers).
 When wipers are switched off in standard non-hidden designs, a "parking" mechanism or circuit moves the wipers to the lower extreme of the wiped area near the bottom of the windscreen, but still in sight.
 For designs that hide the wipers, the windscreen extends below the rear edge of the bonnet.
 The wipers park themselves below the wiping range at the bottom of the windscreen, but out of sight.
 Late model vehicles that hide wiper blades under the windscreen need to be placed in a service position in order to lift the wiper blade from the windscreen using the wiper service position.

 Rain-sensing wipers

-Some vehicles are now available with automatic or driver-programmable windscreen wipers that detect the presence and amount of rain using a rain sensor.
-The sensor automatically adjusts the speed and frequency of the blades according to the amount of rain detected.
-These controls usually have a manual override.

-Rain-sensing windscreen wipers appeared on various models in the late 20th century, one of the first being the Citroën SM.
-As of early 2006, rain-sensing wipers are optional or standard on all Cadillacs and most Volkswagens, and are available on many other mainstream manufacturers.
+One of the first commercially available rain-sensing system was offered with the Citroën SM, a system that monitored the wiper motor's electrical draw.
+A high draw indicated a dry screen, i.e., that the wiper blades were dragging on the glass, whereby the system would briefly park the wipers to allow sufficient rain to accumulate for smooth operation.

+In 1983 Nissan marketed a system with a Piezoelectric sensor detecting vibration from rain impacting the car's body, linked to the wipers.
+In 1996, General Motors introduced what would become the most common system based technically on total internal reflection and marketed as Rainsense.
+The system used LEDs shining onto the windscreen and compared variations in the light returned to a sensor to assess the volume of water on the glass and in turn adjust the wiper speed accordingly.

+As of early 2026, rain-sensing wipers are relatively common, either standard or optional equipement on numerous vehicles.

 The rain-sensing wipers system currently employed by most car manufacturers today was originally invented and patented in 1978 by Australian, Raymond J. Noack, see U.S. Patents 4,355,271 and 5,796,106.
 The original system automatically operated the wipers, lights and windscreen washers.